AndreasLill/rust-integration-services/README.md

 ### HTTP
 #### HttpReceiver

->Example: Run a HTTP receiver listening on 127.0.0.1:8080 that handles GET and POST requests on the root path.
+Run a HTTP receiver listening on `127.0.0.1:8080` that handles `GET` and `POST` requests on the root path.
 ``` rust
 HttpReceiver::new("127.0.0.1", 8080)
 .route("GET", "/", async move |_uuid, _request| {